-Hemp oil is derived by pressing hemp hearts (seeds) and extracting it just as you would from other seeds like flax or sunflower.
+Hemp seed oil is derived by pressing hemp hearts (seeds) and extracting it just as you would from other seeds like flax or sunflower.
 It’s not “hash oil,” as it has no THC, it’s just a healthy culinary product with wonderful benefits.
 You’ll want to store it in the refrigerator and use it in salad dressings, dips, sauces or topically on your skin and hair.

-Hemp oil is one of the most healthful fats, as it is highly unsaturated and provides plenty of essential fatty acids that we all need, and can only get, from plant foods that have them.
-It’s best to cook with other oils that are stable under heat, but you’ll want to incorporate hemp oil for its rich, nutty flavor and these surprising benefits.
+Hemp seed oil is one of the most healthful fats, as it is highly unsaturated and provides plenty of essential fatty acids that we all need, and can only get, from plant foods that have them.
+It’s best to cook with other oils that are stable under heat, but you’ll want to incorporate hemp seed oil for its rich, nutty flavor and these surprising benefits.

-Hemp oil is high in omega-3s, which have been proven to strengthen your defenses against disease.
+Hemp seed oil is high in omega-3s, which have been proven to strengthen your defenses against disease.
 It doesn’t stop there though.
 It also has vitamin E, carotene, zinc and chlorophyll, which can all give your immune system the support it needs.
-Plus, hemp oil has a relaxant effect in some people and can help your nervous system work better, so you feel steadier and calmer.
+Plus, hemp seed oil has a relaxant effect in some people and can help your nervous system work better, so you feel steadier and calmer.

-It’s recommended to take a tablespoon of hemp oil a day, which is a perfect amount to top a salad or stir into a sauce.
+It’s recommended to take a tablespoon of hemp seed oil a day, which is a perfect amount to top a salad or stir into a sauce.
 Mix it with 1 tablespoon apple cider vinegar, salt and pepper, or put in place of other oils in your favorite dressing recipe.

-Being rich in linolenic acid makes hemp oil a wonderful anti-inflammatory agent.
+Being rich in linolenic acid makes hemp seed oil a wonderful anti-inflammatory agent.
 “Two teaspoons of hemp seed oil consumed daily (along with a good diet) can act as a ‘fire extinguisher’ for inflamed tissues,” writes Dr. Michael Klaper, practitioner of nutritional medicine, in an issue of Health Science.
 It can reduce arthritis or perhaps help with that crick in your neck.

 Spread out the two teaspoons throughout the day by adding hemp seed oil in place of butter on your pancakes, toast or baked potato.